 When developing a research topic within the Social Science Division, students should identify the question or area that most interests them and consider the scholarly base of work that exists related to this topic.
 Consultation with a faculty member on a research idea is an invaluable component of developing a sound proposal for independent research.
 Faculty members may help to guide a student through the initial phase of project development, and students should draw upon their expertise whenever possible.

-Interested must submit a detailed proposal outlining the proposed project, a detailed budget, explanation of how the project enhances their overall academic program.
+Interested students must submit a detailed proposal outlining the proposed project, a detailed budget, and an explanation of how the project enhances their overall academic program.
 Students are also highly encouraged to consult with a faculty member about their project design and proposal prior to submission.
-All applications require a letter of recommendation from a Swarthmore faculty member in order to be considered complete.
-Students should contact the faculty member directly to discuss their project and ask for a letter of recommendation.
+All applications require a recommendation from a Swarthmore faculty member in order to be considered complete.
+Students should contact the faculty member directly to discuss their project and ask for this recommendation.
 This request should come well in advance of the application period.
-During the application process, students will submit the faculty member’s name as part of their online application which will then prompt the faculty member to upload the recommendation letter.
+During the application process, students will submit the faculty member’s name as part of their online application which will then prompt the faculty member to respond to the recommender prompts.

-For more information regarding the application process and the program, students should familiarize themselves with the Frequently Asked Questions.
+For more information regarding the application process and the program, students should familiarize themselves with the INFORMATION and FREQUENTLY ASKED QUESTIONS.